nobudev7/sumpdata/README.md

 ## Rest API
 ### add
+### latest
+Returns the latest date in yyyy/MM/dd format for the specified device.
+The intention is to use the returned string as a starting point for `/get/yyyy/MM/dd` query to display the latest day data.
 ### all
 ### upload
 Upload multiple files for backfill purpose.
 The uploaded file name has to have suffix of `-YYYYMMDD` format to specify the date of the data entry.